ajs17/memills/content/people/mills-edward-hallock-1819-family/features/research.md

   - Research deeds on Mill's home and Mill's store prior to 1900.
 When did the Mills start living there?
 Survey maps that show mill race?
 Who owned the Mills store real estate?
   - Photo inventory (completed) and digitally transcribe the complete notebook of Good Templars meeting minutes.
 Try to find a link between Horace's death and Emily's temperance activities, and a possible clue to Mott's Corners move.
   - The dimensions and timing of the ("approximately") 1915 photo of Brooktondale Road that shows the front of M. E. Mills and the Mill's home could have been taken by Alice Shurter?
-  - I believe there is ample contextual evidence to suggest that Emily was a member of the Ladies Aid Society and also involved in some capacity with the Red Cross, although I don't believe I have direct evidence of these.
-The Ladies Aid kept their own records separate from the main church book.
-These records still exist and I have plans to review them in 2022.

 ## Distribution